RepsonaHQ/repsona-content-help/articles/004001000-requirements.en.md

 | Safari         | Version 18 or later  | Supported |
 | Microsoft Edge | Version 129 or later | Supported |

-## Unsupported Browsers and Operating Systems
+## Unsupported browsers and operating systems

-To ensure a smooth experience, Repsona limits support to specific browsers and OS versions.
-Bug fixes and other support are only provided for supported environments, so please use one of the recommended browsers.
+To ensure a smooth experience, Repsona supports only the browsers and OS versions listed above.
+Bug fixes and other support are provided only for supported environments, so please use one of the recommended browsers.